rfo909/CFT/README.md

 - collect and search log files
 - various install and deployment tasks
 - automate powershell command sequences
+- built-in JSON and XML parsers (written in CFT)

 ## The Projects script

-The "Projects" script was created for quickly searching through project files (source code, text files, html, css etc).
+The "Projects" script was created for quickly searching through project text files (source code, text files, html, css etc).
 A shortcut @P loads the "Projects" script.

 Before one can start using it, the config file must be created.
 First run the Readme function, then call